ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 \end{figure}

-The DevCCF is an openly accessible resource for the mouse brain research community [@Kronman:2023aa] .
+The DevCCF is an openly accessible resource for the mouse brain research community [@Kronman:2023aa].
 It consists of multi-modal MRI and LSFM symmetric ANTsX-generated templates [@Avants:2010aa] sampling the mouse brain developmental trajectory, specifically the embryonic (E) and postnatal (P) days E11.5, E13.5, E15.5, E18.5 P4, P14, and P56.
 Each template space includes structural labels defined by a developmental ontology.
 Its utility is also enhanced by a coordinated construction with AllenCCFv3.
-Although this work represents a signficant contribution, the gaps between timepoints potentially limit its applicability which could be addressed through the development of the ability to map not only between timepoints but also within and across timepoints.
+Although this work represents a significant contribution, the gaps between time points potentially limit its applicability which could be addressed through the development of the ability to map not only between time points but also within and across time points.

 To continuously generate transformations between the different stages of the DevCCF atlases, we developed a general velocity flow model approach which we